sourcegraph/sourcegraph-public-snapshot/client/cody/README.md

 - Translate comments and functions in your code between languages
 - Find and fix vulnerabilities or anti-patterns in your code

-Program with an expert by your side - code with confidence using Cody.

 ## Installation

 Here are the ways to install Cody in Visual Studio Code: